mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

 To retrieve a secret's value from Azure Key Vault, do the following:

-1. In Azure, make sure you have the at least the [`Azure Vault Reader` role](https://learn.microsoft.com/en-us/azure/key-vault/general/rbac-guide?tabs=azure-cli).
+1. In Azure, make sure you have at least the [`Azure Vault Reader` role](https://learn.microsoft.com/en-us/azure/key-vault/general/rbac-guide?tabs=azure-cli).
 This enables you to retrieve secrets stored in Azure Key Vault from Postman Vault.
 1. In Postman, enter a name for the vault secret, hover over the **Value** cell, then select the vault integration icon <img alt="Vault icon" src="https://assets.postman.com/postman-docs/icons/icon-postman-vault-2.jpg#icon" width="20px">.

     <img src="https://assets.postman.com/postman-docs/v10/link-azure-vault-secret-v10-24.jpg" alt="Link Azure value" width="500px"/>